Credit score guide

 When lenders look into your credit score they may carry out a ‘soft’ or ‘hard’ search.

-‘Soft’ searches are visible on your credit report, but only to you, so they don’t affect your rating like a ‘hard’ check can.
+Only you can see soft searches on your credit report.
+They do not affect your rating like a hard check can.

 Hard checks are used to view your complete credit history.
-This type of check will be carried out by lenders when you apply for credit, such as a personal loan, credit card, or mortgage.
+Lenders will carry out a hard check when you apply for credit, such as a personal loan, credit card, or mortgage.

-Each check will show on your records and could damage your credit history if they show up too often in a short space of time.
+Hard checks show on your records and could damage your credit history if there are too many in a short space of time.